 Individual Tax Filings

 Individual Tax Returns fall into two main categories, and one related category.
 Individuals files a 1040, either individually or jointly with their spouse.
-Americans living abroad file a 1040NR – Non Resident Return, establishing if they have any tax liabilities.
-And when one passes, their estate must often file a 1041 Estates and Trusts Returns.
+Non-resident aliens with trade or business income in the United States file a 1040NR – Non Resident Return.
+When one passes, their estate must often file a 1041 Estates and Trusts Returns.

 Small Business Returns – Schedule C

-Businesses that are setup as sole proprietorships use a form called Schedule C. In a Schedule C business situation, the owner receives the business incomes as normal income, then offsets it with the deductions on Schedule C. This should result in roughly the same setup as a S-Corporation with its expenses, but with difference regarding self employment taxes and other areas of concern.
-Single member LLCs being treated as disregarded entities also end up with this method.
+Businesses that are setup as sole proprietorships use a form called Schedule C. In a Schedule C business situation, the owner receives the business income, then offsets it with the deductions, reporting the net income on Schedule C. This differs from S-Corporations because all of the net income is subject to self employment taxes.
+Single member LLCs being treated as disregarded entities are also filed this way.